spacetelescope/pandokia/doc/source/runner_fctx.rst

          FCT_QTEST_END();

     }
-    CL_FCT_END()
+    FCT_END()

+This example is minimal, though it is adequate for many purposes.
-This example is minimal.
-You can also use the more advanced features, such as fixtures, suites, conditional tests, and advanced checks.
+In principle, you can also use the more advanced features of FCTX such as fixtures, suites, conditional tests, and advanced checks, though those features are not heavily tested with Pandokia.
 See the FCTX documentation for details.

 Compiling the test program
 -----------------------------------------------------------------------------